F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-api/n-nic/existing-stack/byol/README.md

 - Since you are deploying the BYOL template, you must have a valid BIG-IP license token.
 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - To indicate that the next hop of a user-defined route (UDR) should be updated during failover, you must configure each UDR's parent route table resource with an Azure tag with the key name **f5_ha** and the value of **self_2nic** (this is the default self IP name created by the template; if necessary, this can be the name of a different self IP address onfigured on the the BIG-IP VE).
 You must also create an Azure tag with the key **f5_tg** and value of **traffic-group-1** (or the name of a different traffic group you have configured on the BIG-IP VE).
 For details, see [Customizing the Next Hop of Azure User-Defined Routes](#customizing-the-next-hop-of-azure-user-defined-routes).
+- When failover occurs, UDRs will be updated across multiple Azure subscriptions.
 - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.
 - This solution uses calls to the Azure REST API to read and update Azure resources, this has specifically been tested in Azure Commercial Cloud.
-Additional cloud environments such as Azure Goverment, Azure Germany and Azure China cloud have not yet been tested.
+Additional cloud environments such as Azure Government, Azure Germany and Azure China cloud have not yet been tested.

 ## Important configuration notes

+- All supported versions of F5 ARM templates now include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+AS3 uses a declarative configuration model, meaning you send a declaration file using a single Rest API call.
+See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3 on your BIG-IP VE(s).
 - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for details and applicable templates.
 - You have the option of using a password or SSH public key for authentication.
 If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).